 APHA remains committed to promoting quality improvements in public health systems.
-This effort is in keeping with the consensus statement developed by the Public Health Quality Forum under the leadership of the Assistant Secretary for Health, U.S. Department of Human Services.
-View the Statement on Quality in the Public Health System and Advancing Public Health: The Story of The National Public Health Improvement Initiative (PDF).
+This effort is in keeping with the consensus statement developed by the Public Health Quality Forum (PDF) and the more recent Advancing Public Health: The Story of The National Public Health Improvement Initiative (PDF).

 The Public Health Quality Forum defines quality as:

 Quality in public health is the degree to which policies, programs, services and research for the population increase desired health outcomes and conditions in which the population can be healthy.